The Kings and Priests

 How can you grow without this ministry?
 And if there is, it is because the members made it possible by having the meetings in their private dwellings.
 These meetings sometimes are headed by laypersons.
 This was the practice during the early period of church history.
 Meeting or gathering of the saints was held in private homes.

 There are churches where salvation is preached every Sunday and would only change if the Pastor had a new entertainment package that would make the hearers wake up from their seats.

 If attending Sunday service is a way of Christian living, how could it be?

-Christians are either kings or priests as we base it in (Revelation 5:9-10 NKJV) (1 Peter 2:9 NIV) And they sang a new song, saying: “You are worthy to take the scroll, And to open its seals; For You were slain, And have redeemed us to God by Your blood Out of every tribe and tongue and people and nation, And have made us kings and priests to our God, And we shall reign on the earth.”
+Christians are either kings or priests as we base it on (Revelation 5:9-10 NKJV) (1 Peter 2:9 NIV) And they sang a new song, saying: “You are worthy to take the scroll, And to open its seals; For You were slain, And have redeemed us to God by Your blood Out of every tribe and tongue and people and nation, And have made us kings and priests to our God, And we shall reign on the earth.”

 Jesus said: “that those the Father has given me will come to me, and I will never reject them.”
-1Peter 2:9 says that they are a royal priesthood and in Revelation 1:6 says that Christ has “made us kings and priests unto God.”
+1 Peter 2:9 says they are a royal priesthood, and Revelation 1:6 says that Christ has “made us kings and priests unto God.”

 It’s not good when they are uncomfortable with the term priest because it sounds more non-evangelical, yet they claim to be the church, and at the same time, Christians are ignorant of the fact that they are kings!